Apply for a Grant

 Scoring Criteria

 The HMCCF committee will score applicants based on the following criteria and make final decisions during a review meeting.
-Please note that we may reach out for references as needed during the application review process.

 Food System Eligibility